 How to get involved

-This is a pan BBC Research and Development programme of work being done in collaboration between Design and Engineering, and a wider BBC stakeholder group.
+This is a BBC Research & Development programme of work done in collaboration between a wider BBC stakeholder group.
 Our approach is interdisciplinary and collaborative.
-If you are actively working in this area and you want to share this work with us, or think there might be opportunities to collaborate, we want to hear from you.
+If you are actively working in this area and want to share this work with us or think there might be opportunities to collaborate, we want to hear from you.

 This project is part of the Future Experience Technologies section